jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 **Task**: Try to list the files inside the root directory in the HDFS cluster

 **Note**: Make sure you connect to the active name node.
-Only one name node may be active, the other ones are in "standby" mode and will only be promoted in case of a failover.
+Only one name node is active, the other ones are in "standby" mode and will only be promoted in case of a failover.
 You know if it is not the active one if the result of the command is `Operation category READ is not supported in state standby`.

 <details>
   <summary><strong>Hint</strong>: hostname and port</summary>